-The taxonomical name for the Senegal parrot is Poicephalus senegalus.
-There are two subspecies of this bird, Poicephalus senegalus senegalus, which has a yellow chest vest; and P. s. versteri, which has a chest vest that is deep orange in color.
-It is the first subspecies, P. s. senegalus, that is more commonly available for purchase.
+Scientific Name: Poicephalus senegalus.
+It has two subspecies: Poicephalus senegalus senegalus (most common), which has a yellow chest vest; and P. s. versteri, which has a chest vest that is deep orange in color.

 Origin and History

 The Senegal parrot is native to the woodlands of central western Africa.
-The Senegal is a member of the Poicephalus genus of parrots, a group that includes 10 species from central Africa, identified by stocky bodies, short tails, and relatively large heads and beaks.
+The Poicephalus genus of parrots is a group that includes 10 species from central Africa, identified by stocky bodies, short tails, and relatively large heads and beaks.

-Like other parrots, this bird is listed on Appendix 2 of The Convention on the International Trade in Endangered Species (CITES).
+Like other parrots, this bird is listed in Appendix 2 of The Convention on the International Trade in Endangered Species (CITES).
 Trade of birds trapped in the wild is illegal, but fortunately, the Senegal breeds very well in captivity.
 Prospective owners usually have no trouble finding captive-bred pets.